 Mechanic

-Another party that could potentially be held liable is the mechanic that worked on your car.
-If the mechanic installs the brakes incorrectly, or damages another part of the vehicle that caused the crash, he or she can be held liable.
-The mechanic can be held liable even if the parts being installed or used are not defective.
+Another party that could potentially bear liability is the mechanic who worked on your car.
+If the mechanic installs the brakes incorrectly or damages another part of the vehicle and causes the crash, that mechanic can bear liability.
+The mechanic can bear liability even when the installed or used parts are not defective.

 Multiple Parties